telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

         // other configuration
     });

+Though the scrolling functionality is enabled, the scrollbars do not necessarily appear.
+The reason for this is that scrolling requires you to define some of the Grid dimensions:

+1. To achieve vertical scrolling, set the height of the Grid.
+Otherwise, it will expand vertically to show all rows.
+1. To achieve horizontal scrolling, explicitly define the width of all columns in pixels and make sure their sum exceeds the width of the Grid.

+You can control vertical and horizontal scrolling independently.

+For more information on the scrolling functionality and its limitations, refer to the [article on the appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#scrolling).

 #### Remove Vertical Scrollbar

-When you enable scrolling in the Grid, its vertical scrollbar is always visible even if it is not needed.
+When you enable the scrolling functionality of the Grid, its vertical scrollbar is always visible even if it is not needed.
 This simplifies the implementation and improves the performance of the widget.

-If your project does not require a vertical scrollbar, remove it via CSS in the way demonstrated below:
+To remove the vertical scrollbar, use CSS, as shown below.
+When using this approach, make sure that neither the Grid, nor its data area apply fixed heights, so that they are able to shrink and expand according to the number of table rows.

+###### Example

     #GridID .k-grid-header
     {